lizschuk25/QOLAE-CaseManagers-Dashboard/docs/reference/Workflow/CaseManagersWorkflow.md

 **8. Case Assignment Decision** 🔐
 - When Lawyers engage QOLAE, they click email hyperlinked PIN and commence workflow
-- Lawyers sign TOB and make payment
+- Lawyers sign TOB, fill out Consent form to send to their Client or use the POA modality and make payment
 - System notifies Liz/other CMs → **Liz must select** who gets the case
 - Strategic workload distribution decision